I write this article thinking in all my friends that feel insecure about talking in English.

 People are very polite.
 One nice thing is that you say Bye, thanks to the bus driver when you go down.

 The Irish society is very welcoming and also participate a lot in charity.
 You can see how many people are running in races for a charity cause, and how many commerces collect money for charity causes, from pubs, to supermarkets, and individual people organizing solidarity fundraising in form of running races or other events.

 I like the Cork Zombie Walk, where people dress as zombies, ghosts, etc… and walk over the city and finally they go to drink beers and have dinner together.
 You can volunteer to makeup people and is a very funny experience.
 Money collected goes to guide dogs for blind people.

 They are a very polite society and even in the queue of the supermarket will ask you to any single customer: “how are you?”.
 At the beginning I was explaining all my life.

 The power plugs are like in Scotland and England.
-So you’ll need a transformer.
+So you’ll need an adapter.
 There are universal ones that costs between 4€ and 10€.

 I was surprised to discover that the English talked in the streets, and the practical English, is much more fluid and similar to Catalan grammatically than the official English that the schools teach.

 For example, instead of asking: Did you go to the cinema?
 Is perfectly valid to ask: went to cinema?.